More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Abstract

 \section{Abstract}

 The cytoskeletal component actomyosin is a canonical example of active matter since the powerstroke cycle locally converts chemical energy in the form of adenoside triphosphate (ATP) into mechanical work for remodelling.
-Observing myosin II minifilaments as they remodel actin {\it in vitro}, we now report that, at high concentrations of ATP, myosin minifilaments form meta-stable swirling patterns that are characterised by recurrent vortex- and spiral-like motifs, whereas at low concentrations of ATP, such structures give way to aster-like patterns.
-This is shown to be consistent with the (quasi-)steady states of a polar active hydrodynamic theory of actomyosin whose ATP-scaling is obtained from a microscopic description for the ATP-dependent binding statistics of the headgroups of single myosin II minifilaments.
-The latter codifies the heuristic that, since the powerstroke cycle involves the unbinding of myosin II headgroups from actin, increases in the concentration of ATP reduce the likelihood that a given myosin II minifilament has more than one headgroup bound simultaneously, reducing its ability to generate contractile forces and increasing the relative likelihood of processive motion.
-As a result, our work demonstrates how ATP not only controls the rate at which work is done--- \textit{i.e.,} the power--- but also the mode by which this occurs.
+Observing myosin II minifilaments as they remodel actin {\it in vitro}, we now report that: at high concentrations of ATP, myosin minifilaments form metastable swirling patterns that are characterised by recurrent vortex and spiral-like motifs, whereas; at low concentrations of ATP, such structures give way to aster-like patterns.
+To explain this, we construct the (quasi-)steady states of a polar active hydrodynamic theory of actomyosin whose ATP-scaling is obtained from a microscopic, stochastic description for the ATP-dependent binding of the heads of single myosin II minifilaments.
+The latter codifies the heuristic that, since the powerstroke cycle involves the unbinding of myosin II heads from actin, increases in the concentration of ATP reduce the likelihood that a given myosin II minifilament has more than one head bound simultaneously, reducing its ability to generate contractile forces and increasing the relative likelihood of processive motion.
+This reproduces several qualitative and some quantitative aspects of experiments, providing evidence for the central phenomenon of the theory: an ATP-dependent active contractile instability.
+ATP therefore controls not only the rate at which work is done--- \textit{i.e.,} the power--- but also the mode by which this occurs.